OFFENSIVE COACHING STAFF

 Ockinga joined Nielson in Macomb, Ill., in March of 2015.
 In one year at Western Illinois, Ockinga helped the Leathernecks reach the FCS playoffs for the first time since 2010.
 Western Illinois advanced to the second round to culminate a seven-win season.
 Within his set of wide receivers, Okinga coached two of the top-five receivers in the Missouri Valley including all-MVFC performer Lance Lenoir, who led the conference with 83 catches and had 1,184 receiving yards and seven touchdowns.

 In addition to his bachelor’s degree, Ockinga earned a master’s degree in health and human performance at Fort Hays State.
-He and his wife, Kelsie, have two children, Miles and Claire.
+He and his wife, Kelsie, have three children, Miles, Claire and Elle.

-South Dakota assistant defensive line coach Andrew Prevost joined Nielson on the Coyotes’ coaching staff in December of 2015 and has worked with Nielson since 2011.
+South Dakota tight ends coach Andrew Prevost joined Nielson on the Coyotes’ coaching staff in December of 2015 and has worked with Nielson since 2011.

 Prevost began his coaching career in 2010 working as a student assistant coach at Wisconsin-Eau Claire, his alma mater, where he lettered two years on the offensive line for the Blugolds.
 Prevost graduated with a degree in organizational communication/information systems in 2011.